-A trademark is a particular name or special feature that enables consumers, fans and music listeners to distinguish one artist from another.
+A trademark is a particular name or special feature that enables music listeners to distinguish one artist from another.
 Trademarking is even more important in the digital world where music is sold by way of streaming from DSPs – Digital Service Providers – such as Spotify, YouSee and Apple Music.
-We estimate that DSP streaming accounts for more than 90 per cent of music sales in the Nordic Region.
+DSP streaming is estimated to account for more than 90 per cent of music sales in the Nordic Region.

 Registering an artist name for the purpose of selling music and merchandise

 Artists, managers and record companies ought to consider a brand strategy at an early stage that takes into account the potential for trademarking the individual’s artist name.
 This could prove crucial, especially if the artist were to become a success in both domestic and international markets.

 In Denmark, a trademark may be obtained based on use or by registration.
 Importantly for the music industry, the Danish Patent and Trademark Office requires trademarks to have a distinctive character that cannot be mistaken for other trademarks.

 A registered trademark provides a number of benefits as well as better protection compared to a trademark that has been established entirely through use due to the challenges involved in documenting your actual use of a trademark.
 At Patrade, we recommend that artists always register their trademarks in jurisdictions where their music or merchandise may be expected to be sold.

 For many artists, their record contracts already contain information about trademarks, such that the record company has acquired the rights of registration, while the rights may be transferred to the artist on termination of the collaboration.

 This makes good sense for all parties, because today's record companies have increasingly taken on the role as a kind of ad agency for music.
 Record companies spend large sums of money on marketing their artists, so protecting an artist’s name and goodwill against [freeloaders/-riders] on DSPs by trademarking it is also in their interest.

 The US model